Kristin Hersh

-Martha Kristin Hersh (born August 7, 1966) is an American singer, guitarist and songwriter known for her solo work and with her rock bands Throwing Muses and 50FootWave.
+Martha Kristin Hersh (born August 7, 1966) is an American singer, guitarist, and songwriter known for her solo work and with her rock bands Throwing Muses and 50FootWave.
 She has released eleven solo albums.
 Her guitar work and composition style ranges from jaggedly dissonant to traditional folk.
 Hersh's lyrics have a stream-of-consciousness style, reflecting her personal experiences.

 Early life

-Hersh was born in Atlanta, Georgia, and moved to Newport, Rhode Island, when she was six years old.
-Her father was a professor at Salve Regina University in Newport and her mother a special educational needs teacher.
-She was interested in music at an early age and wanted to learn guitar chords; her father gave her a guitar when she was nine.
-Her parents separated when Hersh was 11, and her mother married the father of her best friend Tanya Donelly.
+Hersh was born in Atlanta.
+She moved to Newport, Rhode Island with her family, when she was six years old.
+Her father was a professor at Salve Regina University and her mother was a special educational needs teacher.
+Kristin was interested in music at an early age; her father gave her a guitar when she was nine.
+Kristin's parents separated when Hersh was 11, and her mother married the father of her best friend Tanya Donelly.
 Hersh talked Donelly into starting a band, then called The Muses, when they were 14.

 Musical career

 Throwing Muses and early solo work

 Throwing Muses was formed in 1981 when Hersh and Donelly were freshmen in high school.
-Friends from school, including Elaine Adamedes, Becca Blumen, Leslie Langston and David Narcizo, were part of the group with Narcizo (and, initially, Langston) becoming a long-term member.
+Friends from school, including Elaine Adamedes, Becca Blumen, Leslie Langston and David Narcizo, were part of the group with Narcizo (and in the beginning, Langston) becoming a long-term member.
 Hersh initially wrote and sang most of Throwing Muses' songs, often in changing tempos.
-Donelly also contributed songs and lead vocals.
+Donelly contributed songs and lead vocals.

-Hersh attended Salve Regina University, majoring in archetypal psychology and philosophy, and the Rhode Island School of Design, but dropped out shortly before graduating to establish the band in Boston, Massachusetts, where they had been playing on weekends.
-While at Salve, Hersh befriended film actress Betty Hutton, who was attending the school in her 60s; Hutton also attended several early Throwing Muses shows in Newport.
+Hersh attended Salve Regina University in Newport, majoring in archetypal psychology and philosophy, but dropped out shortly before graduating to establish the band in Boston where they had been playing on weekends.
+While at Salve Regina, Hersh befriended film actress Betty Hutton, who was attending the school in her 60s; Hutton also attended several early Throwing Muses shows in Newport.
 The Throwing Muses were signed to 4AD, the first American group to be signed on the British label, and released the EP Chains Changed in 1987.
 Two releases followed, the mini-LP The Fat Skier and the album House Tornado.
-The 4AD Throwing Muses biography describes its sound at the time as "... joining the dots between elliptical post-punk, harmonious folk jangle and rockabilly thunder without ever settling into standard genre patterns."
+The 4AD Throwing Muses biography describes its sound at the time as "joining the dots between elliptical post-punk, harmonious folk jangle and rockabilly thunder without ever settling into standard genre patterns."
 For the Throwing Muses 1986 UK tour, the Boston-based Pixies, embarking on their first European tour, was the opening band.